 Until today the GMM has been published, without interruptions, by the Ministry of Defence and handed out, free of charge, to the highest institutional offices, to all the Medical Officers of the Armed Forces and the National Health Service branches.

 The GMM is handed out also to Italian Universities’ Rectors, Italian Embassies abroad and the foreign magazines of military medicine with which the JOURNAL cooperates and exchanges information.

-The print version of the GMM has been recently joined by an on-line version that will allow a global access to scientific, informative and commercial contents of the JOURNAL.
-Back issues of the print GMM can be found at the JOURNAL.
+The print version of the GMM has been recently joined by an on-line version that will allow global access to scientific, informative and commercial contents of the JOURNAL.
+Back issues of the print GMM can be found in the JOURNAL.